IntelLabs/kAFL/README.md

   feedback.
 This allows to run many x86 FW and OS kernels with any desired toolchain and without major modifications.

-- Instead of modeling an API like e.g. Syzkaller or Peach, kAFL provides a more low-level hypercall API that can be used by the Tester to inject fuzz input at the desired subsystem and flexibly raise error conditions back to the fuzzer.

 - kAFL uses a modular design, using a (homebrew) python fuzzer that can talk to multiple Qemu instances via SHM and pipes.
 It is designed for parallel and persistent mode fuzzing but also easy to adapt to special cases, such as